MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 1. Automated url/Named values handling for Logic Apps
 1. Parameterized values on all changeable values that is needed for groups, products, authorization servers etc

-The first release is made today and the project can be found at my GIT site: {URL}
+The first release is made today and the project can be found at my GIT site: [https://github.com/MLogdberg/APIManagementARMTemplateCreator](https://github.com/MLogdberg/APIManagementARMTemplateCreator)

 How does it work?